CodecoolGlobal/el-proyecte-grande-sprint-1-java-szplkflrn/README.md

 # Build the project to a jar file
 mvn clean install

-# Copy the bytebattlers-0.0.1-SNAPSHOT.jar from the target folder to the backend folder and run the following:
+# Copy the bytebattlers-0.0.1-SNAPSHOT.jar from the target folder to the backend folder
+cp ./target/bytebattlers-0.0.1-SNAPSHOT.jar ./../

+# And run the following:
 sudo docker build -t my-java .

 # Frontend